-The residencies are organised to have an external view on the potentials of the neighbourhoods.
+The residencies are organised in order to have an external view on the potentials of the neighbourhoods.
 The residencies will foster creativity and experiment in cultural mapping and participatory collaborations.
 Gaming, among other things, will be used to involve children and young people to empower their creativity in finding the best solutions for local challenges as well as finding new opportunities.

 The residencies will: